anatecla/storeboot/README.md

 # Ruby on Rails Tutorial: first application

-This is the first application for
+This is the first application for AnaTecla following [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).

-[*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).
+But before was the first application to use Twitter Bootstrap followed in http://railscasts.com/episodes/329-more-on-twitter-bootstrap?view=asciicast